Large/giant Rabbits: Special Advice About Care

 For general rabbit care please see our sheets

-Living space for a large/giant rabbit
+Ensuring enough living space for a large/giant rabbit

 The largest rabbit breeds, which can weigh over 8 kgs, require a large space to live in.
 A standard rabbit hutch is not ideal and the animal’s living space needs to be at least tall enough for the rabbit to stand on its hind legs without hitting the roof.
 Hutches that offer accommodation on different levels are not suitable either as the larger breeds often find steps difficult.
 A small shed or wendy-house, or a rabbit proof room in a house are the better options and a bed like a dog basket or large cat basket could be provided.